wavefrontHQ/docs/pages/doc/wavefront_administer.md

 Super Admin users and users with the **Accounts** permission can perform a variety of tasks, such as:

-* Manage the authorization and access to the environment.
+* Manage the authorization and access to the Wavefront environment.
-* Select the authentication model in your environment.
+* Select the authentication model in the Wavefront environment.
 For example by setting up SSO using an identity provider (IdP).
-* Monitor and troubleshoot the environment and usage.
+* Monitor and troubleshoot the Wavefront environment and usage.

 ## Authorization